General national economic measures

 -The government is covering 75 percent of salaries of workers experiencing downtime because of the coronavirus from March 14-May 14.
 Businesses with a decrease in income due to the coronavirus can have tax payments deferred or staggered for up to three years, if they qualify.

 -Latvia has also extended the VAT reclaim deadline for non-EU countries, from June 30 to the end of September.
 Tax delays are also allowed including VAT payments to provide relief for businesses, which also must apply to delay their taxes until June 30.

 -The EU has also approved a subsidised loan scheme and a loan guarantee scheme for companies affected by the coronavirus outbreak.
 The overall budget for scheme is €200 million.
 The scheme aims to enhance access to external financing for companies most severely affected by the economic impact of the coronavirus outbreak.
 The objective is to ensure these companies can continue to operate.

 National measures specific to the music sector or to culture in general

 Government crisis fund for culture and/or other sectors, which music can benefit from - this fund supports also "popular" music, but is not really connected to COVID-19 http://kkf.lv/index/english.html

 Measures taken by local collecting society organisations

-Advances - Latvian Performers’ and Producers’ Association (LaIPA) are opening advance payments 30% of the amount of the previous year's payment (more information here).
+Advances - Latvian Performers’ and Producers’ Association (LaIPA) opened advance payments 30% of the amount of the previous year's payment (more information here).